ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

       The diagnostic text is intended for software engineers as well as for device and network operators, in order to aid debugging and provide context for possible intervention.
 The diagnostic message SHOULD be logged by the sender of the error response.
 The entry "detail" is unlikely relevant in an unattended setup where human intervention is not expected.

-      The new payload format MUST use the Standard Problem Detail entry "detail" in order to convey the same information that the original payload format conveys through the "error_information" parameter (see, e.g., {{Sections 5.8.3 and 5.9.3 of RFC9200}}).
+      The new payload format MUST use the Standard Problem Detail entry "detail" in order to convey the same information that the original payload format conveys through the "error_description" parameter (see, e.g., {{Sections 5.8.3 and 5.9.3 of RFC9200}}).

    * "instance" (map key -3): its value is a URI reference identifying the specific occurrence of the error (see {{Section 2 of RFC9290}}).